Siege of Marienburg (1454): Background

-In 1230, following the Golden Bull of Rimini, Grand Master Hermann von Salza and Duke Konrad I of Masovia launched the Prussian Crusade, a joint invasion with the prince of Poland, of Prussia intended to Christianize the Old Prussians living along the Baltic Sea.
-The Knights moved against their Polish hosts and, with the Holy Roman Emperor's support, annexed Kulmerland (also called Ziemia Chelminska and now called Chełmno Land) into their own property.
+In 1230, following the Golden Bull of Rimini, the Grand Master of the Teutonic Order, Hermann von Salza, and Duke Konrad I of Masovia launched the Prussian Crusade, a joint invasion with the prince of Poland, of Prussia intended to Christianize the Old Prussians living along the Baltic Sea.
+The Teutonic Knights moved against their Polish hosts and, with the Holy Roman Emperor's support, annexed Kulmerland (also called Ziemia Chelminska and now called Chełmno Land) into their own property.
 Subsequently, the Order created the independent Monastic State of the Teutonic Knights, adding continuously to their own holdings from the conquered Prussians' territory, and made little distinction between Prussian territory and that ruled and/or claimed by the Polish princes.
 They subsequently conquered Livonia.

 The Order theoretically lost its main purpose in Europe, the Christianization of Lithuania.
 However, it initiated numerous campaigns against its Christian neighbors, the Kingdom of Poland, the Grand Duchy of Lithuania, and the Novgorod Republic (after assimilating the Livonian Order).
 The Teutonic Knights had a strong economic base, and could hire mercenaries from throughout Europe to augment their feudal levies, and became a naval power in the Baltic Sea.
 By the late fourteenth century, the Knights became the strong-arm of German Imperial policy in the Baltic Region, imposing the Holy Roman Emperor's will upon both the non-Christianized peoples and subjugated Poles, Pomeranians, Livonians, Lithuanies, and residents of such mercantile cities as Danzig.